 Could you be one of our HRDAP22 participants?

 This programme is directed at experienced human rights defenders in non-governmental organisations, with existing advocacy experience at the national level and some prior knowledge of the international human rights system.

 ISHR supports, and promotes solidarity with and between, defenders working in the following areas or contexts, which we recognise as intersectional and interdependent:

 Environmental justice and sustainability

 International accountability for the repression of human rights defenders

 Transparency and rule of law

 Find out why you should join HRDAP22 from our HRDAP Alumni

-Download the HRDAP22 Programme Description to find out more and apply before Monday 3 January 2022!
+Download the HRDAP22 Programme Description to find out more.
+The deadline has been extended, so you still have a chance to apply before Monday 10 January 2022!